 According to the Department Of Energy, heating and cooling make up half of the total utility expenses in a household in the United States.
 So it also follows that the AC unit constitutes the largest slice of the pie in terms of your monthly utility bill.

 If this is the case, then is there any way for us to save money while using our air conditioning and heating units?
 Take a look at these simple things you can do around the home to keep your system running strong.

 Routine Cleaning Around The Outdoor Condenser Unit

-Typically, adjusting your AC temperature to a couple of degrees up (or more) during summer (and a couple of degrees down during winter) does have a significant effect on your monthly energy consumption.
-And the good thing about this is that you can program this device to change the temperature at different periods of the day or during times when you’re going outside for several hours.
+Typically, adjusting your AC temperature during summer (and a couple of degrees down during winter) does have a significant effect on your monthly energy consumption.
+And the good thing about this is that you can program this device to change the temperature at different periods of the day or during times when you’re going out for several hours.

 Use The Vacuum To Keep Indoor Vents Unblocked